The Supply Chain of the Future: from Reactive to Predictive

 Key Steps in the Supply Chain

-In recent years the Supply Chain Global has gone through a period of extraordinary complexity.
+In recent years, theglobal supply chain has gone through a period of extraordinary complexity.
 Multiple critical factors, including geopolitical contrasts, raw material supply difficulties, and natural disasters, have generated significant negative impacts.
-These have manifested themselves particularly through short-circuiting Operations, disruptions in logistics networks, increased shipping costs and longer delivery times.
+These have manifested themselves particularly through short-circuiting Operations, disruptions in logistics networks, increased shipping costs, and longer delivery times.

-In this context of increasing instability, it becomes imperative to develop Supply Chain more resilient, able to adapt quickly to crises and ensure business continuity.
-Organizations thus face three fundamental challenges:
+In this context of increasing instability, it becomes imperative to develop Supply Chains that are more resilient, able to adapt quickly to crises and ensure business continuity.
+Organizations therefore face three fundamental challenges:

-• Manage and diversify The supply risk to ensure business continuity
+• Manage and diversify supply risk to ensure business continuity

-To meet these challenges, the Lean World Class® (LWC®), proprietary methodology of Bonfiglioli Consulting, is presented as thenatural evolution of Lean Thinking and World Class Manufacturing (WCM).
+To meet these challenges, the Lean World Class® (LWC®), a proprietary methodology of Bonfiglioli Consulting, presents itself as the natural evolution of Lean Thinking and World Class Manufacturing (WCM).
 Its application enables optimization of the entire value chain, from supplier to end customer, through an end-to-end (E2E) approach.
-This ensures that every step, from sourcing to production, is optimized according to Lean principles to reduce waste, improve quality, increase operational speed and minimize risk.
+This ensures that every step, from sourcing to production, is optimized according to Lean principles to reduce waste, improve quality, increase operational speed, and minimize risk.

-The methodology consists of. seven key steps, each designed to improve efficiency, reduce costs and minimize risk within the Supply Chain.
+The methodology consists of seven key steps, each designed to improve efficiency, reduce costs, and minimize risks within the Supply Chain.
 The LWCP® steps are developed through three main phases: reactive, preventive and proactive, creating an integrated and comprehensive supply chain management system.

 The Reactive Phase: immediate resolution of critical issues

-The first phase of the approach Lean World Class® focuses on immediate resolution of existing problems through in-depth analysis and targeted interventions.
+The first phase of the Lean World Class® approach focuses on immediate resolution of existing issues through in-depth analysis and targeted interventions.
 It consists of three basic steps:

-• Step 2: Determine the causes root of the losses and study countermeasures necessary (tend to 0 losses due to the procurement process);
+• Step 2: Determine the root causes of losses and study the countermeasures needed (tend to 0 losses due to the supply process);

-• Step 3: Implement countermeasures, produce the new Vendor List standard and an initial Vendor Ranking;
+• Step 3: Implement the countermeasures, produce the new Vendor List standard and an initial Vendor Ranking;

 The Preventive Phase: anticipating and managing future risks